-- Rents from immovable property in Cyprus.

-- Business profits attributable to a PE in Cyprus (see below).

-- Profits on the sale of goodwill.
+- Rents from immovable property in Cyprus. - Business profits attributable to a PE in Cyprus (see below). - Profits on the sale of goodwill of a business carried out in Cyprus

 A non-resident company is generally treated as having a PE in Cyprus if it maintains a fixed place of business or management or has a dependent agent acting on its behalf in Cyprus.
 An offshore drilling or production facility may also constitute a PE.